-ILS/DAM Replacement: LVA's Integrated Library System and Digital Asset Management systems will be replaced with more robust, fully-integrated systems.
-A Unified User Interface will allow users fully-searchable system-independent access to Library resources through a single interface.
-A strategic planning workgroup is researching and investigating alternatives.
+ILS/DAM Replacement: In June, 2019, LVA's Integrated Library System was replaced with more robust, secure and fully-integrated ILS and discovery layer systems.
+The implementation of a new Digital Asset Management system is underway.
+The new Unified User Interface will allow users fully-searchable system-independent access to Library resources through a single interface and a digital preservation system will be fully implemented.